15 Years and One Day

-15 Years and One Day (15 años y un día) is a 2013 Spanish drama film directed by Gracia Querejeta.
+15 Years and One Day (15 años y un día) is a 2013 Spanish drama film directed and co-written by Gracia Querejeta.
 The film was selected as the Spanish entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.
 The film is a Tornasol Films and Castafiore Films production, with the participation of TVE and Canal+ and the sponsor of Estudios Ciudad de la Luz.